steveazzolin/advanced_machine_learning/README.md

 This project is the final course project for the aforementioned course @ UNITN.

+A detailed description of the project can be found in `Report.pdf`

 ## Requisites
 - Create a *tmp* folder in the root directory
 - Import the conda env *env.yml*